So, you’ve made the decision to build your dream timber frame home. Now comes the exciting first step—planning out your timber frame home.

 For your home’s interior, consider having the master bedroom suite on the first floor.
 And think about how you can utilize extra home space down the road.
 For example, an unfinished basement could be converted to a recreation area or media room for older children or grandchildren.

-If you’re ready to make your dream timber frame home a reality, we’d welcome the opportunity to see how we can help bring your vision to life and start your planning.
+If you’re ready to make your dream timber frame home plans a reality, we’d welcome the opportunity to see how we can help bring your vision to life and start your planning.
 Contact us today.